Yara-Alotaibi/Analyzing-AB-Test-Results/README.md

 # Analyzing-AB-Test-Results
-This repository has two datasets files, a pdf file (which is the project's documentation), and ipynb file (which is the project's Jupyter notebook)
+This repository has two datasets files, a pdf file (which is the project's documentation), and ipynb file (which is the project's Jupyter notebook).
+The language used in this project is Python.